iefdev/dotfiles/ReadMe.md

 - - -

 Some of the content _(functions/aliases)_ are sometime being removed and moved to their own scripts instead.
-Youll most likely find those scripts in the [junkyard][jy].
+You'll most likely find those scripts in the [junkyard][jy].

 <!-- Markdown: link and img defs -->
 [arch]: https://github.com/iEFdev/dotfiles/tree/master/linux "dotfiles :: Linux"